-Computer-Aided Design & Computer-Aided Manufacturing (CAD/CAM) – The inception of cad/cam based 3D manufacturing has boosted the production of best porcelain crowns, bridges, or veneers within least possible turnout-time.
+Computer-Aided Design & Computer-Aided Manufacturing (CAD/CAM) – The inception of cad/cam-based 3D manufacturing has boosted the production of the best porcelain crowns, bridges, or veneers within the least possible turnout time.

 These are major adoptions that have already been in use now let us focus on the fact why the adoption of complete digital dentistry going to be an advantage for patients and dentists and to the whole dental industry as a whole.

-- The digital imaging and radiography ensure better communication among the patient, dentist and the prosthetic manufacturer.
-They can circulate the 3D impression, consult in realtime and design the best implant for dental restoration.
+Digital imaging and radiography ensure better communication among the patient, dentist, and prosthetic manufacturers.
+They can circulate the 3D impression, consult in real-time, and design the best implant for dental restoration.

-- Earlier for the accurate measurement the patients have to bite on 3D impression or a tray was inserted in their mouth but thanks to the 3D scanners now.
+Earlier for accurate measurement the patients have to bite on a 3D impression or a tray was inserted in their mouth but thanks to the 3D scanners now.
 You don’t need to do that as the scanner can do the needful making the whole process convenient for the patient.

 We hope you have liked this informative piece from ADE.
 In case you have any suggestions or queries regarding anything mentioned above, feel free to get to us here in the comment section below or at [email protected]